Elering/estfeed-datahub-docs/eng/40-migration.md

 - A new agreement type has been added: [Aggregation agreement](06.6-aggregation-agreement.md).
 - Adding and updating a customer is separated from agreement.
 - There is a new concept of a master metering point.
-- The processing of metering data can be asynchronous.
 - Location data now include ADS’s ADR_ID and comment.
 - A 15 min resolution has been added to reading resolutions.
 - There are new customer types: ENERGY_STORAGE_UNIT, CHARGING_POINT_OPERATOR.